TidesDB Rust API Reference

 Building from GitHub

-To build the library directly from the GitHub repository:
+To build the Rust bindings directly from the GitHub repository:

 # If TidesDB was installed with pkg-config supportexport PKG_CONFIG_PATH="/custom/path/lib/pkgconfig:$PKG_CONFIG_PATH"cargo buildCustom prefix installation